-You’ve probably heard that introduction before—if not from me, then one of a generation of other girls named after Aishwarya Rai in that 1993 Pepsi ad.
+You’ve probably heard that introduction before—if not from me, then a generation of other girls named after Aishwarya Rai in that 1993 Pepsi ad.
 Seriously, there are so many of us that it was called the Sanjana Effect: what Rai did to ‘90s India and its daughters.
-Her beauty, success, and elusive mix of modernity and tradition could be ours, our parents hoped, if we were given her name from a cola ad.
+Her beauty, success, and elusive mix of modernity and tradition would be ours, our parents hoped, if we were given her name from a cola ad.

 MORE WRITING